kamilb28/kamilb28/README.md

 ## Hello there! 👋

-### I'm first-year student from cracow studying IT and AI,
+### I'm a first-year student from cracow studying IT and AI,
 ### I dont know much, but I hope that will change soon.
 ### I'm currently learning C, C++, Python and lots of Math